apptentive/apptentive-trigger-io/README.md

 The `forge.moduleName.methodName` method sends a message to the native module with at least two parameters:

  - The initial parameters are the data parameters to be passed to the module's native code.
- - The penultimate parameter is a success callback function, which may be called with data returned from native code.
+ - The penultimate parameter is a success callback function, which should be called with the data returned from native code.
- - The final is an error callback function, which also be called with data.
+ - The final parameter is an error callback function, called with the returned error data.

 More information:
 https://trigger.io/docs/current/api/native_modules/api_methods.html